LykkeCity/BCNExplorer/README.md

   *  LogsConnString - Connection string that points to the table storage with logging information
   *  AssetsConnString - Connection string that points to the table storage with asset definition information
   *  SqlConnString - Connection string that points to the MS SQL Server database with asset balance changes information
-  *  SlackQueueConnString - Connection string that points to the queue which handles slack notifications.
+  *  SharedStorageConnString - Connection string that points to the queue which handles slack notifications.
   *  NinjaIndexerCredentials - Connection credentials that points to Azure Table Storage with NbitCoin ninja blockchain info